inanna-malick/recursion.wtf/content/posts/rust_schemes.md

 }
 ```

 Here we fold up the expression tree from the leaves to the root, evaluating it one layer at a time and storing the results in a hash map until they are used.
-Since everything we're folding over is stored in a vec, in one contiguous region of memory, we don't need to worry about the overhead of traversing a bunch of pointers (I have benchmarks over a more optimized version that shows a consistient 20-30% improvement over evaluating boxed `ExprAST` nodes).
+Since everything we're folding over is stored in a vec, in one contiguous region of memory, we don't need to worry about the overhead of traversing a bunch of pointers (I have benchmarks over a more optimized version that shows a consistient 20-30% improvement over evaluating boxed `ExprBoxed` nodes).

 Unfortunately, it's not elegant.
-Once again, the logic of _how_ we fold layers of recursive structure (`Expr<i64>`) into a single value (`i64`) is interleaved with a bunch of boilerplate that handles the actual mechanics of recursion.
+Once again, the logic of _how_ we fold layers of recursive structure (`Expr<i64>`) into a single value (`i64`) is combined with a bunch of boilerplate that handles the actual mechanics of recursion.

 Let's fix that.